jeblad/lua-test-42/README.rst

 .. role:: python(code)
    :language: python

-This is a small project to test documentation of Lua scripts, integration with `the shitty blog <https://jeblad.github.io>`_, and integration with `RTFM <https://lua-test-42.readthedocs.io>`_.
+This is a small project to test documentation of Lua scripts, integration with `the shitty blog <https://jeblad.github.io>`_ and `RTFM <https://lua-test-42.readthedocs.io>`_.

 Usage
 -----